 This course will focus upon trauma to the axial skeleton and the appendicular skeleton.
 The resident will be expected to recognize and accurately describe fractures and dislocations of the axial and appendicular skeleton and be able to distinguish stable from unstable injuries.
 Additional areas to be covered include terminology, advanced imaging, management and prognosis.
 Identification of plain film radiographic features will be emphasized.
-Resident tutorial sessions and lab exercises will be expected.
-The resident will also be lab assistant in Bone Pathology I, a professional level course at UWS that introduces a systemic approach to fracture management, case management of common fractures and dislocations of the axial skeleton and appendicular skeleton.
-Upon completion of this course, the resident will be expected to pass a written and an oral exam administered by the residency director.
 (2+6)